amazon-science/adasum/preprocessing/README.md

 ## 1. Synthetic datasets

 The raw unannotated datasets should be downloaded and stored to the `../data` folder.
 Please use the following links -- [Amazon](https://jmcauley.ucsd.edu/data/amazon) and [Yelp](https://www.yelp.com/dataset).
-Alternatively, one could download the reviews that were used in [FewSum](https://github.com/abrazinskas/FewSum) use pre-process them further.
+Alternatively, one could download the reviews that were used in [FewSum](https://github.com/abrazinskas/FewSum).
 The review counts will not be identical as in the paper but the final results should be similar.

 ### 1.1.
 Leave-one-out